Financing

 Buyer Eligibility

 To qualify for mortgage financing in the Dominican Republic, buyers must meet certain eligibility criteria.
-A good credit history, a sufficient down payment, and a steady income are essential for loan approval.
+A good financial standing, a sufficient down payment, and a steady income are essential for loan authorization.
 Non-resident buyers may be required to provide additional documentation, such as a credit report from their home country, recent bank statements, and proof of income.
 Self-employed applicants should be prepared to submit tax returns and investment statements to demonstrate their financial stability.
+Obtaining a mortgage as a foreigner in the Dominican Republic involves a lengthy process with much paperwork.
+Lenders also require proof of identification, such as a passport, as part of the application procedure.
+Additionally, you must be at least 18 years old to apply for a mortgage in the Dominican Republic.

 Financial Preparation